Important Dates for 2021:

 Please refer to our handbook for information about gardening at the Community Gardens including our rules and regulations, important contact numbers, and how to get the best out of your garden.

-Resources for current gardeners, especially new gardeners, can be found here.
+Please review our resources for current gardeners, especially new gardeners.
 We outline what is allowed and what is not in the community gardens.

 We have 3 review periods each growing season.
-Please ensure that your plot is ready to go prior to the review period.
-You can find out what we will be looking for here.
+To ensure that your plot is ready to go prior to the review period, please find out what we will be looking for.

 Spring: 1st Round – May 18th – May 21st